 The custom script can be configured and applied to individual CONTENTdm collections or used globally.
 Once the script is configured and installed, an Aeon request button will appear on the item display page in the row of buttons that include the native CONTENTdm buttons for View Image & Text, Download, and Print (if enabled).
 The script can be configured so the button toggle shows only reading room or reproduction request options or both.
 The script can also be configured to work with both simple and compound CONTENTdm object types.

-Click on the link to download the custom CONTENTdm-Aeon Request Button script (compatible with CONTENTdm version 6.7+).
+Click on the link at the bottom of the page to download the custom CONTENTdm-Aeon Request Button script (compatible with CONTENTdm version 6.7+).